recallnet/rust-recall/README.md

   is [encoded in the FVM address string](https://docs.filecoin.io/smart-contracts/filecoin-evm-runtime/address-types#converting-to-a-0x-style-address).

-Once your EVM-style account is registered on a subnet, the `0x` and its corresponding `t410...`/`f410...` addresses can be used interchangeably on Filecoin and all Hoku subnets.
+Once your EVM-style account is registered on a subnet, the `0x` and its corresponding `t410...`/`f410...` addresses can be used interchangeably on Filecoin and all Recall subnets.

 ### Access control